-After working in visual merchandising for the last eight years, I have learned a few things about how the environment you create for your guests can affect their willingness, to not only buy that day, but to shop again…
+A fter working in visual merchandising for the last eight years, I have learned quite a few things about how merchandising inspires sales and how spacial design can affect a guest’s willingness, to not only buy that day, but to return.

 Visual merchandising encompasses;